fsat/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 # Dynamic proxy configuration

-The dynamic proxy configuration feature allows operations to provide a customized proxy configuration that would be updated automatically according to the applications that are running within ConductR cluster.
+The dynamic proxy configuration feature allows operations to provide a customized proxy configuration that would be updated automatically according to the applications that are running within the ConductR cluster.

-ConductR provides a default configuration with can be overridden should the need arise.
+ConductR provides a default configuration that can be overridden should the need arise.
 For example, HAProxy can provide HTTP Basic Auth for staging deployments enabling protected preview prior to promoting to production.
-This is accomplished by deploying a template haproxy.cfg file as part of the configuration of the HAproxy bundle.
+This is accomplished by deploying a template `haproxy.cfg` file as part of the configuration of the HAProxy bundle.

 This document is a guide and reference for using dynamic HAProxy configuration templates.